 The work schedule will be based on an agreement between the President and the intern at time of acceptance.
 It is expected that the intern will be able to contribute about 15 hours of his/her time per week.
 The intern will be expected to attend all Board of Directors and Membership Meetings that occur, possibly to record the minutes, but at least to take notes.
 Often times, these meetings are during non-business hours, so the intern will be expected to make every effort to attend these meetings when possible.

 Intern should be logical, meticulous and good at communicating with different types of people.
 Understanding of educational and social differences will help the intern observe, design and interpret their studies more accurately.
 The ability to keep information private is critical, and they must have sound knowledge and understanding of the businesses or industries they research.

-A valid driver’s license due to travel requirements is required.
+A valid driver’s license in the event travel is required.